-The Fijian economy is expected to grow by 3.2% in 2018 and by 3.4% in 2019, with inflation expected to be stabilised at around 3% by this year end.
+The Fijian economy is expected to grow by 3.8% in 2017 and by 3.5% in 2018, with inflation expected to be stabilised at around 3% by this year end.
+With easing up of individual income tax rates, Fijian consumers are expected to have more disposable income which most likely will be spent on consumer durables and hard assets rather than on staple foods.